ekoops/domain_adaptive_visual_object_detection/README.md

 ```
 export testA_FILTER_FILE=/absolute/path/to/this/repo/datasets/VOC_trainval_merge.txt
 ```
-Finally, in order to perform the transferring only in one-verse, an alias for the trained model has to be created:
+Finally, in order to perform the transfer only in one-verse, an alias for the trained model has to be created:
 ```
 ln -s latest_net_G_A.pth CycleGAN/checkpoints/VOC0712_ClipArt1k/latest_net_G.pth